Skip to content

 So to sum up we gonna dial numbers, not make a full phone call, because this module doesn’t have pins for Speaker/Mic like the other version:

 HALT!!
-Please make sure that your SIM Card is unlocked (not protected by a pin code) and that it has enough credit to be able to make a phone call/Send SMS depending on your mobile operator.
+Please make sure that your SIM Card is unlocked (not protected by a pin code, you can do this by inserting it in your phone and disable the pin code) and that it has enough credit to be able to make a phone call/Send SMS depending on your mobile operator.

 N.B: I’m powering the module using a 7.4V Li battery with a buck converter, it could be powered directly from the Arduino but it’s sketchy….